UK Apple Cider Vinegar - Raw, Natural, Unpasteurised, Made From Organically Grown Apples.

 I am concerned about plastics, why do you use some plastic containers?

-Does Apple Cider Vinegar Contain Alcohol?
+Does Apple Cider Vinegar contain alcohol?

 How should I take my apple cider vinegar, can I take too much?